andrelandgraf/vercel-experiments/packages/framework/README.md

 ## Tailwind CSS

-Tailwind v4 is bundled automatically.
-The framework compiles the stylesheet at `packages/ui/styles/globals.css` and outputs `tailwind.css` alongside your built application.
-No Tailwind configuration file is necessary.
-The generated HTML document is patched to include this stylesheet.
+Tailwind v4 is bundled automatically when your project provides a `tailwind.css` file.
+Use the `@config` directive in this stylesheet to extend the shared UI config.
+If no `tailwind.css` exists the build skips Tailwind entirely.

 ## Runtime Router